Crimson Creatures

-The band always intended to play live, if possible, so they recorded the songs with minimal overdubs, and they could be performed pretty much as they were.
+The band always intended to play live, if possible, so we recorded the songs with minimal overdubs, and they could be performed pretty much as they were.

 Crimson Creatures EP

-They showcased 3 very different flavours of the songs as their debut EP, Crimson Creatures, released in May.
+We showcased 3 very different flavours of the songs as our debut EP, Crimson Creatures, released in May.

 The next stage was performance.
-The trio started to rehearse, and they went through several unsuitable drummers over the next few months.
+We started to rehearse, and went through several unsuitable drummers over the next few months.

 In the Green Wood

-Meanwhile, the rest of their songs were sequenced as their debut album, In the Green Wood, which was released in July.
+Meanwhile, the rest of our songs were sequenced as our debut album, In the Green Wood, which was released in July.

 Fragments

 The songs so far had lasted around the 3 to 6 minute mark.
-So, during development of the second album, they decided to tackle a more ambitious composition, Fragments.
+So, during development of the second album, we decided to tackle a more ambitious composition, Fragments.

 The ‘song’ evolved into a theatrical piece about a woman in a catatonic state.
-Over the summer, they focused on Fragments, and it began to take on a life of its own.
-When it was finished, rather than wait for the album’s completion, they decided that it deserved a release as a single.
+Over the summer, we focused on Fragments, and it began to take on a life of its own.
+When it was finished, rather than wait for the album’s completion, we decided that it deserved a release as a “single”.

 The Difficult 2nd Album